 Zoom

-Using a simple touch gesture or button, users can switch to a different view of the Start screen that lets them see their tiles.
-It's easy to see the group and start apps.
+Using a touch gesture or button, users can switch to a different view of the Start screen that lets them see their tiles.
+It makes it easier to see the group and start apps.

 Touch browser

-Windows Internet Explorer® 10 is optimized for touch browsing and is built for speed and fluidity.
+Windows Internet Explorer 10 is optimized for touch browsing and is built for speed and fluidity.
 Gesture-based navigation is intuitive and fast.
 You can pan, zoom, and navigate naturally.
 And when you need it, the navigation bar includes touch-friendly controls for common navigation tasks.
 The Internet Explorer 10 touch experience has all the benefits of Windows, so you can snap apps side by side and quickly access the charms for searching and sharing.
-Internet Explorer 10 delivers a touch browsing experience that makes the web feel as seamless as everything else on your Windows 8 PC.

 Input, Search, and Navigation